ivenree/ReactApp/README.md

 module.exports = config;
 ```

-- setting webpack entry point to be main.js
+- setting webpack entry point to be main.js.
-- setting development server to 8080 port
+- setting development server to 8080 port.
-- setting babel loaders to search for js files and use es2015 and react presets
+- setting babel loaders to search for js files and use es2015 and react presets.

-####package.json:
+###package.json:
   Replace **"test" "echo \"Error: no test specified\" && exit 1"** with **"start": "webpack-dev-server --hot"**

-*- ignore testing for now
+- *ignore testing for now*
-- /--­­hot command will add live reload without refreshing the page*
+- *--­­hot command will add live reload without refreshing the page*

 #### Running the Server
 ```
 npm start
 ```
-*open browser & navigate to http://localhost:8080/*
+- *open browser & navigate to http://localhost:8080/*